bigben35/OCR_5_Blog/README.md

 APP_ENV=development

-# Gestion des erreurs avec Whoops:
+# Error Handling with Whoops:
-faire un composer require filp/whoops
+Run composer require filp/whoops.

-Faire un composer update pour actualiser l'installation du nouveau package.

-# Installation du projet:
+Run composer update to update the installation with the new package.

+# Project Installation:
-Faire un git clone https://github.com/bigben35/OCR_5_Blog.git dans votre IDE (ex: VSCode).
+Clone the project using git clone https://github.com/bigben35/OCR_5_Blog.git in your IDE (e.g., VSCode).

-J'ai utilisé XAMPP pour mon serveur local et phpMyAdmin pour la gestion de la base de données.

-Utilisation de php 8 (Version php 8.0.12 de mon côté) importer le blog-ocr-version-finale.sql dans votre base de données

-# Démarrage du projet
-Je suis sur XAMPP donc serveur Apache.
-J'ai un fichier .htaccess pour la réécriture d'URL.
-Vous pouvez lancer le projet sur votre localhost: **http://localhost/nom-du-dossier/home**.
-Vous pouvez également le retrouver hébergé ici: **https://www.josselin-crenn.fr/webcode/**

-Pour vous connecter en tant qu'Admin : mail:jojo@gmail.com et password: azerty ou modifier le role (par 1) dans la base de données
+I used XAMPP for my local server and phpMyAdmin for database management.

+I used PHP 8 (Version php 8.0.12 on my side).

+Import the blog-ocr-version-finale.sql into your database.

+# Starting the Project:
+I'm using XAMPP with an Apache server.
+I have an .htaccess file for URL rewriting.
+You can run the project on your localhost: **http://localhost/folder-name/home**.
+You can also find it hosted here: **https://www.josselin-crenn.fr/webcode/**

+To log in as an admin, use the following credentials: email: **jojo@gmail.com** and password: **azerty**, or modify the role (set to 1) in the database as needed.